erarslanb/justlife/README.md

 ### Prerequisites

-Recommended to use scoop for Windows (https://scoop.sh/) and Homebrew for Mac (https://brew.sh/) for installing Java, Maven and Allure.
+Recommended to use Scoop for Windows (https://scoop.sh/) and Homebrew for Mac (https://brew.sh/) for installing Java, Maven and Allure.

 1. JDK 1.8+
 2. Maven